RoyalHaskoningDHV/darrow-poc/README.md

 #### Methods you need to have, but do not need to implement

 In principle, you can use the exact implementations given below if you do not want to add your own functionality. `get_train_window_finder_config_template` is used to specify a (sub-)set of data used to perform data validation with `validate_input_data`.
 Specifically, if implemented, the data specified in `get_train_window_finder_config_template` will be checked against the code in `validate_input_data` for a specific time period (this time period is a setting you have to provide to RHDHV, it is not directly accessible or changeable in the code).
 If the validation fails for that time period, the window is slid back in time by a certain amount and the validation is performed again.
 This sliding window approach is continued until validation passes or until a certain limit is reached.
 Again, the amount of sliding and the moment we stop trying another more historic time window are parameters that are not under your control via code.
-If you want to tweak them you need ot align with RHDHV.

 `preprocess` has its own implementation, because in the future we want to be able to perform separate actions for preprocessing compared to training or predicting, like for instance create a specific preprocessing log.
 Furthermore, it makes the structure of the model classes nicely modular, separating logic for preprocessing, training and predicting.
 Finally, preprocessing steps are likely repeated between validation, training and predictions - this part is up to you.